FlominatorTM/WikiTree/README.md

 ### FamilySearch
 adds microfilm and (if available) image number to the citation template (only works for manual copy and paste, not for the copy link provided by FamilySearch)

+### LocationCleanup
+removes prefixes from location fields coming from FamilySearch

 ## Misc
 ### inventory.php
 category monitoring as implemented at https://www.wikitree.com/index.php?title=Space:Germany_Needs_Birth_Record_Category_Content